vmsmith/CookBook/offal_rabbit_liver_and_garlic.md

 2. Chop garlic
 3. Chop tarrgon

 #### Directions

 1. Heat up a small saute pan on medium-high heat and melt butter

-2. Add garlic, stir constantly until they start to turn golden brown.
+2. Add garlic, stir constantly until they start to turn golden brown

 3. Add livers and cook about 2 - 3 minutes on each side, until golden brown (there should be no pink in the middle)

 **Note:** Be mindful of the garlic by stirring often - by the time the livers are cooked the garlic should be a sticky golden brown

 4. Take pan off heat and fold in the chopped herbs